-Students will receive a "Clothing and Personal Items List" prior to the start of the program.
-Each list may vary according to program and students should bring the minimum items mentioned on the list.
+- I. For Day Program Participants: An activity notice will be sent home advising if specific dress wear is required. - II.
+For Short-Term Residential/Boarding Programs Participants: A detailed "Clothing and Personal Items" packing list will be provided in your program confirmation packet prior to the start of the program.
+Each list may vary according to the program and students should bring the minimum items mentioned on the list.
 Additional clothing may be included as laundry facilities may not be available.
 Each child must be able to carry all personal baggage up and down several flights of stairs.